 The information included here discusses the entity-wide, continuous process to ensure internal control systems are working as intended.
 The role of the executive monitoring sponsor includes facilitating and verifying that the California Children and Families Commission monitoring practices are implemented and functioning.
-The responsibilities as the executive monitoring sponsor(s) have been given to: Frank Furtek, Chief Deputy Director and Counsel.
+The responsibilities as the executive monitoring sponsor(s) have been given to: Jackie Wong, Chief Deputy Director.

 First 5 California has established agency-wide processes to ensure the effectiveness of internal control systems respond to vulnerabilities as they are identified.
 First 5 California management engages the management team through periodic team meetings to review and discuss agency vulnerabilities.
 First 5 California uses the SLAA reporting process as one resource to monitor activities, document potential vulnerabilities, and measure against identified problems.
-Our Director of the Administrative Services Office oversees the SLAA process, assuring all managers with identified vulnerabilities provide a full report of the issue, as well as track progress toward resolution or mitigation of the vulnerability.
+The Deputy Director of Administration oversees the SLAA process, assuring all managers with identified vulnerabilities provide a full report of the issue, as well as track progress toward resolution or mitigation of the vulnerability.
 Through this process, First 5 California is able to monitor progress to reduce identified issues.